begelundmuller/benchmark-clickhouse-duckdb/README.md

 ./clickhouse server
 ```

-3. In a new tab, import data into Clickhouse:
+4. In a new terminal, import data into Clickhouse:

 ```shell
 ./clickhouse/clickhouse client --queries-file clickhouse_create_trips.sql